MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Introduction

 Our main contributions can be summarized as follows: \begin{itemize} \item We are the first to reveal the close connection between gradient descent algorithm and diffusion models.
-From workflow view, the optimization process of gradient descent can be viewed as a denoising process of diffusion models.
-From theoretical view, the denoising process of diffusion models can be regareded as a generalized gradient descent algorithm with weight momentum updates and uncertainty estimation.
+From workflow, we find that the optimization process of gradient descent algorithm is very similar to the denoising process of diffusion models.
+After theoretical analysis, the denoising process of diffusion models is actually a generalized and learnable gradient descent algorithm with weight momentum updates and uncertainty estimation.

-\item We propose a novel diffusion-based meta-learning method for FSL, i.e., introducing the idea of diffusion to model gradient descent algorithm and learning it in a diffusion manner.
-In particular, a gradient-based task-conditional UNet is designed as our meta-learner for predicting diffusion noises.
-Thanks to the training efficiency of diffusion manner, the issue of memory burden and vanishing gradients of gradient-based meta-learning can be effectvely alleviated.
+\item Based on this fact, we propose a novel diffusion-based meta-learning for FSL.
+In particular, a gradient-based conditional UNet is designed as our meta-learner for noise prediction.
+Thanks to diffusion training efficiency, the issue of memory burden and vanishing gradients can be effectively alleviated for improving meta-learning.

-\item We conduct comprehensive experiments on four FSL data sets, which verify the effectivenss of our method. \end{itemize}
+\item We conduct comprehensive experiments on two public data sets, which verify the effectivenss of our MetaDiff. \end{itemize}